-Kyle Muzyka is a Métis journalist on secondment for CBC Unreserved.
-He's worked at CBC Yellowknife and at CBC Edmonton for more than three years.
-Reach him at firstname.lastname@example.org.
+Kyle Muzyka is a Métis-Cree journalist for CBC Unreserved.
+He's worked at CBC for more than four years, including for the Indigenous unit, Edmonton and Yellowknife.
+Reach him at email@example.com, on Twitter or on Signal.

 Latest from Kyle Muzyka

 Today, there are seven fluent speakers of the Kaska dialect that Linda McDonald speaks.
 She doesn’t consider herself one of the seven, because she still struggles to put some sentences together.